 How do teachers and schools prevent reading failures?
 In today’s society, our American educational system utilizes techniques that not only identify the early warning signs of students at risk, but help implement procedures that deliver accurate, individualized plans for each student.
 As the pairing between technology and testing has greatly improved over the past decade, schools and teachers now have new tools for early detection and prevention.

-“Today, it is possible to screen all children for weaknesses in reading development, diagnose reading problems as early as kindergarten, and deliver intensive, data-driven treatments such that 94 to 98 percent of early elementary children can reach reading levels in the average range for their grade, creating the foundation for more advanced reading.”
+“Today, it is possible to screen all children for weaknesses in reading development.
+Also diagnose reading problems as early as kindergarten, and deliver intensive, data-driven treatments such that 94 to 98 percent of early elementary children can reach reading levels in the average range for their grade, creating the foundation for more advanced reading.”

-What would have once taken many months, diagnosing a child with a deficiency, can now be done with the aid of technology and a few simple tests in a matter of days.
+What would have once taken many months, diagnosing a Child Struggling with a deficiency.
+Also can now be done with the aid of technology and a few simple tests in a matter of days.
 Years of research and studies show a direct numerical data correlation between those students who have trouble reading in the 4th grade and those who displayed signs of trouble in Kindergarten and 1st grade.
 Identifying those students who need help at an early age is key.
 Delivering that help in a concise and mapped out program has resulted in a vast improvement in the later years of reading and comprehension.

 Summary of Perspectives

 What does that mean, what is the take-away from both perspectives?
 Early detection is key; you can save a child years of suffering and stress if you are aware of reading difficulties right away.
 As parents and teachers, we need to understand that preventing early reading failure is a step-by-step process.
 Consider it a joint venture, involving both sides to create a positive impact on our students.
 What will you do if you see a student who is falling, struggling to read?
 If you have any questions feel free to submit them HERE.